-Sophie’s from Leicester, England, and she’s fucking cool.
+Sophie’s from Leicester and she’s fucking cool.
 She lives with her fiancé and her two dogs Pablo and Dali.
 She’s a writer because she’s passionate about telling the stories of people who can’t do it themselves.
 She writes about prisons, the offenders inside them, and drug policy.
-She has mad-green eyes framed by a really excellent fringe, and she’s chatty, smiley, and warm.
+She has mad-green eyes framed by a really excellent fringe, and she’s chatty, smiley and warm.
+Eliza and I sat down with her to hear her story.

 One night, they were all in a club in Leicester.
 It was super busy.
 "I was walking upstairs to another music room and I thought I saw a flash go off behind me.
 I turned around and saw a couple of the guys around a camera," she recalls.
 She glanced at the screen and saw a photo taken up her dress.
 "They were all laughing like it was funny – even a few of my girlfriends were – but I remember being really shocked at how graphic it was because of the flash."